-Materialise—a Belgium-based additive manufacturing (AM) software and 3D printing services provider—has announced the opening of two new buildings, one at its headquarters in Leuven, Belgium, and the other in Wroclaw, Poland.
+Materialise—a Belgium-based provider of 3D printing services and software—has announced the opening of two new buildings, one at its headquarters in Leuven, Belgium, and the other in Wroclaw, Poland.

 The building in Belgium opened on October 5.
 It provides 3D printing production space as well as 5,500 m2 of office space to accommodate growing employee numbers.
 Incorporated in the office space are co-creation and partner rooms intended for strengthening customer and industry relations.